Help Center

 This is another factor that can affect your personal injury lawsuit.
 Georgia is an at-fault state that also follows contributory negligence rules.
 If you’re not sure what contributory negligence is, the legal definition is surprisingly easy to understand.

 The statute allows for more than one driver to be responsible for causing a traffic accident.
-A percentage of fault is assigned to each driver and this can affect everything from your ability to file a compensation claim to your settlement amount.
+A percentage of fault is assigned to each driver, and this can affect everything from your ability to file a compensation claim to your settlement amount.
 Your settlement is reduced by your percentage of fault.
 As long as your percentage of blame isn’t over 50%, you can file a claim or lawsuit to recover some of your losses.

 Who assigns fault in a car accident case?
 The authorities and insurance adjuster usually handle the task.
 Sometimes you may not agree with their findings, and this can also impact your lawsuit.
-Instead of moving forward with your case, it’s put on hold.
+Instead of moving forward with your case, it’s been put on hold.
 You can file an appeal to try and have your percentage of blame reduced.
 Once the appeal is resolved, you can usually move forward with your lawsuit.

 Statute of Limitations and Filing Deadlines

+You shouldn’t need to worry about the statute of limitations for filing an insurance claim if you’ve moved onto the lawsuit stage.
+As soon as you start the claim process, the statute of limitations is met in personal injury cases.
 However, you still need to worry about court deadlines and filing dates.
 Missing even a single filing deadline can set your case back months or even cause it to be dismissed.
 Now, you’re starting back at the beginning of the legal process.

 Your Legal Counsel Can Affect a Personal Injury Lawsuit

 Even though most personal injury attorneys are experienced, you can still find one who may not be familiar with the various laws and standards.
 This can ultimately affect your lawsuit but it’s also an avoidable factor.
+Choosing to work with an experienced accident attorney can help ensure your lawsuit moves smoothly through the legal system.